Ukrainian cities shelled, including one near nuclear plant

 The head of the U.N. nuclear watchdog agency earlier this week voiced alarm over the situation at the Zaporizhzhia plant.

+Russian Defense Ministry spokesman Lt.
+Gen. Igor Konashenkov said Thursday that the Russian military had struck two Ukrainian munitions depots near the village of Novoivanivka in the Zaporizhzhia region and a fuel depot near the Zaporizhzhia railway station.

 In northern Ukraine, the country’s second-largest city, Kharkiv, was being shelled from Russia, the presidential office said.
-Several industrial facilities were hit in the city, which also has been a frequent target.
+Several industrial facilities were hit in the city, which has been a frequent target.
 In the nearby city of Chuhuiv, a rocket hit a five-story residential building.

-In the eastern Donetsk region, where fighting has been focused in recent weeks, residential buildings were being shelled in all large cities and a school was destroyed in the village of Ocheretyne.
+Fighting continued in the fiercely contested Donetsk region, with Ukrainian authorities saying a school was destroyed in the village of Ocheretyne.
 The region is struggling without gas supplies and, in part, without power and water supplies; its residents are being evacuated.

+In the town of Toretsk, artillery shells hit a bus stop, a church and apartment buildings, killing at least eight people and wounding four, regional governor Pavlo Kyrylenko said.

-In the city of Donetsk, Russian-backed separatist authorities blamed Ukrainian forces for shelling Thursday of the central part of the city.
+In the city of Donetsk, Russian-backed separatist authorities blamed Ukrainian forces for shelling the central part of the city Thursday.
 The area hit was near a theater where a farewell ceremony for a prominent separatist officer killed a few days ago was being held.
+Donetsk Mayor Alexei Kulemzin said six people were killed and seven more wounded.

 Mykhailo Podolyak, an adviser to Ukrainian President Volodymyr Zelenskyy, denied Ukrainian involvement.
 He alleged, without offering evidence, that Russian or separatist forces were responsible for the shelling.